The Complete Hierarchy of Hell: Who Are the 72 Demon Rulers of Hell?

 • Rosier: Also among the Dominions.
 Rosier seduces men and women with carnal pleasures.
 He is countered by Saint Basil (whose ascetic life and teachings encouraged chastity and moderation).

 • Belias: A prince of the Virtues.
 Belias focuses on arrogance in men and vanity in women.
-He tricks people into raising self-indulgent children and gossip during sacred services.
+He tricks people into raising self-indulgent children and gossips during sacred services.
 Saint Francis of Paola (humility and devotion) opposes Belias’s efforts.

 3) Third Hierarchy